 The Pima County Tax Lien Sale is held annually in February (A.R.S.
 42-18112).
-The sale involves the offer/purchase of delinquent taxes for tax years 2018 and prior.
+The sale involves the offer/purchase of delinquent taxes for tax years 2020 and prior.
 To be included in the sale, taxes must be delinquent for two or more years.
 (ARS 42-18104).
 For example:

-2018 tax liens will be offered for sale in February 2020 (A.R.S.
-42-18104) 2017 tax liens were offered for sale in February 2019 2016 tax liens were offered for sale in February 2018
+2020 tax liens will be offered for sale in February 2022 (A.R.S.
+42-18104) 2019 tax liens were offered for sale in February 2021 2018 tax liens were offered for sale in February 2020

 You are NOT purchasing property.
 Instead, as an investor in Pima County, you are purchasing a tax lien (Certificate of Purchase) in the amount of all taxes due, interest charges and related fees.
 A Certificate of Purchase or CP is defined as a lien document signifying payment of delinquent secured property taxes by an "investor."
 The lien against the property is sold in an open competitive bidding process based on the lowest interest rate to be received by the investor.
 Bids are accepted in 1% decrements.
+Zero percent (0%) bids are acceptable.

 By State Statutes, a formal list of all delinquent parcels is advertised in the issue(s) of a paper of general circulation at least two weeks prior to the sale.
-The properties subject to the 2020 tax lien sale of delinquent 2018 and prior taxes will be published in the Daily Territorial.
+The properties subject to the 2022 tax lien sale of delinquent 2020 and prior taxes will be published in the Daily Territorial.
 To obtain a copy of the list, please contact the Daily Territorial at (520) 294-1200.
 The listing is also published on the Internet at www.ananews.com where you will find the appropriate link.